Chart Color Schemes

 Paynesville features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 63.6% of all households, including 13.4% couples with children, 42.2% couples without children, and 7.3% single parent families.
-Non-family households constitute the remaining 36.4%, with lone person households at 33.9% and group households comprising 2.5% of the total.
-The median household size is 2.0 people, which is smaller than the Rest of Vic. average of 2.4.
+Family households constitute 63.6 percent of all households, including 13.4 percent couples with children, 42.2 percent couples without children, and 7.3 percent single parent families.
+Non-family households account for the remaining 36.4 percent, with lone person households at 33.9 percent and group households comprising 2.5 percent of the total.
+The median household size is 2.0 people, which is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households